Merkel urges stronger EU budget powers ahead of summit

 "It was a grave mistake that you allowed your coalition to launch a bullying campaign against Greece's membership in the euro zone.
 You didn't intervene, you didn't speak out for Europe and you vacillated," he said, thumping his fist on the podium.

-"Neither (former conservative chancellor) Helmut Kohl nor any of your predecessors would have allowed a European neighbor to be abused for domestic political purposes like that."
+"Neither (former conservative chancellor) Helmut Kohl nor any of your predecessors would have allowed a European neighbour to be abused for domestic political purposes like that."

 Merkel stared glumly ahead and did not respond to the feisty attack.